Radio premium

-Besides rings, there were many pocket items.
-These included sundial "watches," compass-and-magnifiers, pedometers, truth detectors, and signaling devices.
-Some premiums required many boxtops.
-These included cowboy outfits, a set of cooking equipment for camping and special badges such as "Chief Inspector", "General", etc.
+Besides rings, there were many pocket items, including sundial "watches," compass-and-magnifiers, pedometers, truth detectors, and signaling devices.
+Premiums demanding many boxtops included cowboy outfits, a set of cooking equipment for camping, and special badges such as "Chief Inspector", "General", etc.

+A genre of cryptological radio premiums included "secret decoder rings", "decoder pins," or "decoder badges", mostly based on cipher disks.
+Brand sponsor Ovaltine issued decoders for Little Orphan Annie and Captain Midnight : secret messages were broadcast at the close of an episode, each invariably a preview of the forthcoming episode.
+Secret messages could be deciphered with one of the decoder premiums, as notably spoofed in the 1983 comedy A Christmas Story.

 During World War II, restrictions were placed on manufacturing materials, notably copper and brass.
 As a result, virtually all premiums manufactured during the war were made of "noncritical" materials, such as wood, paper (including cardboard and card stock), and cloth.
 Some items made of luminous material were made into items to help in blackouts.
 At least one show offered a "Plane Spotter" premium, showing silhouettes of various types of allied and enemy aircraft, like those used by Office of Civilian Defense personnel.

-One subset of radio premiums were cryptological, mostly based on cipher disks.
-Ovaltine Foods issued these for Little Orphan Annie and Captain Midnight.
-At least once a week, secret messages were broadcast at the close of an episode, each of which was invariably a preview of the forthcoming episode.
-These could be deciphered with one of the "decoder" premiums.
-A spoof on this was depicted in the movie A Christmas Story.

 Radio premiums got more multifunctional over the years, and by 1950, some of them had as many as four separate features.
 The Sky King radio program had several of the most innovative premiums.
 But by that time, the radio shows were phasing out because of the increasing influence of television.